Membership in Our Society

 9. Expansive Social Networking and Digital Resource Opportunities.
 Because each media provides different advantages and appeals to different members, SPCE will maintain a number of different social media accounts as outlined on our Social page.
 These include both standard social media such as Facebook, Twitter, and LinkedIn, but a host of others as well.
 These include SlideShare, YouTube, Flickr, Instagram, and others.
 We will help our members learn about these resources’ advantages, in addition to helping them learn more about how to use them proficiently.
 Some written explanations and limited video tutorials are provided on our website and SPCE-associated social media accounts.
 Though not all members will use all of the tools we offer, that is not the purpose of offering them.
 We simply want to aid and abet the success of our members, and to help advance their SPCE relationships, careers, and life work.

-10. Student Scholastic Award.
-To encourage promising scholars and outstanding students in Christian education-related fields, current members may nominate one student annually from each degree or level (undergraduate, graduate, and doctoral) of their school’s academic programs to receive the Scholastic Award in Christian Education.
+10. Recommend a Student Scholastic Award Recipient.
+To encourage promising scholars and outstanding students in Christian education-related fields, current full members at approved institutions may nominate one student annually from each degree or level (undergraduate, graduate, and doctoral) of their school’s academic programs to receive the Scholastic Award in Christian Education.
 When our offices receive electronic submission of an agreed-upon nominee from each school’s programs during the Spring Semester, we will issue the award certificate to deserving students.
 The SPCE Scholastic Award is not a cash-based honor, though individual institutions may provide an honorarium for students.
 Information about nominating students for this award may be found in the member’s area of our website.